PhantazmNetwork/PhantazmServer/README.md

 When launching Phantazm through IntelliJ (such as by using the `Run server` or `Run server + Velocity` run configurations), `unsafe` mode is **enabled**, so you don't have to do anything extra.

 **Warning**: Make sure your locally-hosted development server & proxy are not visible from the Internet if you're launching in unsafe mode!
+Check your system (or gateway) firewall.

+When debugging things, it's sometimes very useful to use breakpoints to analyze state and execute code line-by-line.
+Doing this on a Minecraft server works, but is tricky with a vanilla client due to the read timeout delay.
+As such, it is recommended to use a mod, like [this one](https://www.curseforge.com/minecraft/mc-mods/timeoutout-fabric), to increase this value to whatever you want.
+This will prevent your client from disconnecting itself due to a nonresponsive server.

 ### For production